Lenka (album): Critical reception

-AllMusic review by Andrew Leahey highlights Lenka's debut album as a standout in 2008, calling her one of the year's strongest newcomers.
-The review notes the blend of lush elegance and commercial pop in the album, with a variety of instruments like horns, cellos, violas, keyboards, and vibraphones contributing to the sound.
-Caroline Sullivan's review for The Guardian highlights that while Lenka's solo debut doesn's fully set her apart from other breathy-voiced chanteuses like Sia and Jem, it leans more toward pop than they do.
+Lenka received generally mixed reviews from music critics.
+In the positive reviews, AllMusic review by Andrew Leahey highlights Lenka's debut album as a standout in 2008, calling her one of the year's strongest newcomers.
+BBC Music described the record's lyrics as light and observational rather than revelatory, often built around simple affirmations such as "I will always be me".
+While noting its strong "radio friendliness", they suggested that the album's persistent sweetness could feel cloying over a full listen, even as it hinted at "plenty of promise" beneath the surface.
+Caroline Sullivan's review for The Guardian highlights that while Lenka's solo debut doesn't fully set her apart from other breathy-voiced chanteuses like Sia and Jem, it leans more toward pop than they do.